Showing posts with label Glasgow. Show all posts

 Gravestones with a background view of the high-rise flats at Caledonia Road

 In 1954 the graveyard was the scene of a rather bizarre event.
 In late September of that year a rumour spread through the local schools that a seven-foot-tall vampire had strangled two little boys in the cemetery and then eaten them.
 Now, you may laugh at their gullibility in believing this, but hark back to your own childhood and the wild rumours that would run through the school.
 I remember as a child back in the early Seventies, I was at Primary School and the rumour went round that there was a tiger in the boys' toilet.
 Being five or six we all believed it, so much so, that one of my classmates ended up pissing his pants rather than risking going to the toilet.
 When the teacher demanded to know why he hadn’t asked to go to the loo he told her he didn’t want to be eaten by the tiger.
 Who told you there was a tiger in the toilet?
 She demanded to know.
 John - my classmate blubbered out the culprit's name.
 John come here; how dare you tell lies.
 Whack, whack, whack.
 That’s pretty much how schooling went back in Scotland in the Seventies.
 A few weeks later there was a rumour that our teacher had killed one of the boys in our class for some minor misdemeanour.
-There’s a knife covered in blood on her desk, one of my little chums told me and pointed to a knife on her desk with red smears on it.
+There’s a knife covered in blood on her desk one of my little chums told me and showed me a knife on her desk with red smears on it.
 When one of the girls burst into tears and asked the teacher not to kill her, it was pointed out by the teacher that her knife was in fact covered in strawberry jam, as she’d been having her breakfast of toast and jam earlier that morning in the classroom.
 She then whacked some other unfortunate who she suspected to have spread the story round.

 Anyway, getting back to 1954 and the rumours about the child eating vampire in the graveyard, the kids in the Gorbals didn’t run away crying, no, they decided to do something about it.
 So, hundreds of them armed themselves with penknives, sticks and stones and descended on the graveyard to hunt down the monster.
 They searched around the gravestones, behind the trees and bushes and rushed shouting at any shadow they saw.
 As the crowds of children grew in number, concerned members of the public began to phone the police.
 One of the first officers to arrive on the scene was Constable Alex Deeprose.
 He arrived expecting to find some youths causing a bit of trouble and was shocked instead to find hundreds of terrified children who clung to him and told him about the ‘vampire with iron teeth who just had to be killed.’
 He soon felt like the Pied Piper of Hamelin there were that many children following close to him and crowding around him.
 Concerned parents then started coming up to him and asking if there were any truth to the rumours.
 He tried to reassure everyone that there was no vampire and with the help of other officers cleared the cemetery.
 However, bands of kids carried on patrolling the streets, only heading home when it began to rain.
 For the next two nights, gangs of children found their way into the graveyard to carry on the hunt for the vampire.
 Eventually though they tired of this and found something else to do instead.